flatcar-archive/flatcar-docs/os/provisioning.md

 ## Container Linux Config

-Flatcar Linux admins define these configurations in a format called the [Container Linux Config][clc], which is specific to Flatcar Linux, structured as YAML, and intended to be human-readable.
-The Container Linux Config has features devoted to configuring Flatcar Linux services such as [etcd][etcd], [rkt][rkt], Docker, [flannel][flannel], and [locksmith][locksmith].
-The defining feature of the config is that it cannot be sent directly to a Flatcar Linux provisioning target.
+Flatcar Linux admins define these configurations in a format called the [Container Linux Config][clc], which was originally designed for Container Linux, but works perfectly well with Flatcar Linux.
+Container Linux Configs are structured as YAML, and intended to be human-readable.
+The Container Linux Config has features devoted to configuring Flatcar Linux services such as [etcd][etcd], [rkt][rkt], Docker, [flannel][flannel], and [locksmith][locksmith]. **The defining feature of the config is that it cannot be sent directly to a Flatcar Linux provisioning target**.
 Instead, it is first validated and transformed into a machine-readable and wire-efficient form.

 The following examples demonstrate the simplicity of the Container Linux Config format.